enewe101/iterable_queue/README.md

         Process(target=consumer_func, args=(queue, consumer_id)).start()

-Once we've finished making producer and consumer endpoints, we close the iterable queue:
+Once we've finished making producer and consumer endpoints, we close the `IterableQueue`:

 	# Once we've finished adding producers and consumers, we close the
 	# queue.
 	iq.close()

-This let's the IterableQueue know that no new producers will be coming onto the scene and adding more work.
+This let's the `IterableQueue` know that no new producers will be coming onto the scene and adding more work.

 And we're done.
 Notice the pleasant lack of signalling and keeping track of process completion, and and notice the lack of `try ... except Empty`
 blocks: you just iterate through the queue, and when its done its done.

+You can try the above example by running [`example.py`](https://github.com/enewe101/iterable_queue/blob/master/iterable_queue/example.py).